loaibaniez/data-viz-project_customer-nominations/README.md

 ## 👤 Who Is This For?

+---

+## 🔄 Process

+### Step 1 — Define the audience
+Built 3 user personas to understand the Customer Nomination Program, context, goals, and level of expertise of their people.
 This dashboard serves three distinct users, each with a different context and urgency:

 **Account Manager / Field Seller**